Nuccino92/facebook-clone/README.md

-Creating a facebook clone using react, redux and express
+Creating a facebook clone using react, redux, express & socket io